This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Northern Cardinal

-Their diet includes seeds and insects, making them frequent visitors to feeders.
+Cardinals eat seeds and insects, making them regular visitors to your bird feeders.

 Anna’s Hummingbird